taryoudaramsy/ONLINE-PAYMENT-FRAUD-DETECTION/README.md

 Malware: These are malicious software, such as a virus or Trojan, which can be hidden in free downloads and attachments.
 They interrupt online banking sessions and present customers with a fake, but apparently genuine screen, prompting customers to input passwords that can be captured.
 Vishing: This happens when fraudsters phone their potential victims and pose as Staff of a Bank, prompting customers to disclose their financial information, which they will later use for their own fraudulent purposes.

-PROJECT DESCRIPTION
+PROJECT DESCRIPTION:

 Blossom Bank, also known as BB PLC, is a multinational financial services group that offers retail and investment banking, pension management, asset management and payments services, headquartered in London, UK.
 Blossom Bank wants to build a Machine Learning model to predict online payment fraud, which will boost customers' confidence in the Bank, increase profitability and also assist the Bank guide against online fraud risks.

-DATA DICTIONARY (Description of the Columns)
+DATA DICTIONARY (Description of the Columns):

 • step: represents a unit of time where 1 step equals 1 hour
 • type: type of online transaction
 • amount: the amount of the transaction